Patrick Cowley

 Shop

-Patrick Joseph Cowley (b October 19, 1950 Buffalo, New York - d November 12, 1982 San Francisco, California) was a Disco and Hi-NRG dance music composer and recording artist.
-He recorded in a similar style to Giorgio Moroder, and is often credited with pioneering electronic dance music.
+Patrick Joseph Cowley (October 19, 1950 - November 12, 1982) was an American disco and Hi-NRG dance music composer and recording artist.
+Besides Giorgio Moroder, he is frequently credited with pioneering electronic dance music.

-Cowley's own hits included "Menergy" in 1981, a frank celebration of the gay club sex scene, and "Megatron Man".
-In 1982, Patrick Cowley became the DJ at the "Menergy" parties at The EndUp in San Francisco.
-He also wrote and produced the dance single "Right on Target" for San Francisco artist Paul Parker, which reached #1 on the Hot Dance Music/Club Play chart.
-Cowley also did a 15+ minute long remix of Donna Summer's "I Feel Love", which is now a collector's item.
+Cowley's own hits included "Menergy" in 1981, a frank celebration of the gay club scene, and "Megatron Man", which hit #1 and #2 respectively on the Billboard Hot Dance Music/Club Play chart in 1981.
+That same year, Patrick Cowley became the DJ at the "Menergy" parties at The EndUp in San Francisco.
+He also wrote and produced the dance single "Right on Target" for San Francisco artist Paul Parker, which also reached #1 on the Billboard dance chart in 1982.
+A collaboration with Sylvester, "Do Ya Wanna Funk", made #4 on the Billboard dance chart that same year.
+Cowley also did a 15'45" long remix of Donna Summer's "I Feel Love", which is now a collector's item.
 His final album, Mind Warp, was composed as he felt the increasing effects of HIV infection, and its songs reflect his increasing detachment from conventional reality as the disease progressed.
 Cowley only released three solo albums, but groups including the Pet Shop Boys and New Order cite Cowley's style as a major influence.

 Discography